Bruce762/Bruce762/README.md

 ## 🎓 About Me

-> A passionate Computer Science student at Feng Chia University, dedicated to exploring the frontiers of technology.

 I'm Guan-Chieh Wang, a Computer Science and Information Engineering major at Feng Chia University.
 I have a solid grasp of multiple programming languages and frameworks, and I'm currently focused on exploring topics in artificial intelligence.

 ## 📚 My Notes

-> Knowledge sharing is caring.
-Check out my learning journey!

 This repository contains all my learning notes